In this article:

 Rates can vary depending on the type of support, the day and time of service and the location where services are delivered.
 There can also be a higher rate where specialist clinical care is required.

-The recent article from Just Better Care on private home care costs explains that pricing is shaped by factors such as level of care, hours and location.
+Our recent article on private home care costs explains that pricing is shaped by factors such as level of care, hours and location.
 Read the article.

 Before agreeing to services, ask for clear written information from your Private Home Care provider about: